myndpm/open-source/docs/dyn-forms/intro/5-matchers/README.md

   {
     matchers: ['DISABLE'], // one or more matchers
     when: [{
-      // the library provides a DEFAULT condition handler
+      // the library uses the DEFAULT handler
-      // to process path, value and negation
+      // if no condition id is passed in the config object
       path: 'other.field',
       value: 'expectedValue'
     }]